LukaszDudziak/GastroGrafik/README.md

 Right now it's early version, and with time I'm going to implement new features, so look forward to new commits soon.

+Planned features:
+*Implementation of SpringSecurity and spliting app for menager/employee/admin interface *Add dates in schedule setting
+*Add more employee's positions